 Make your research outputs easier to find and get more accurate altmetrics and evaluative data by assigning a DOI to your work.

-A digital object identifier (DOI) is a unique identifier that provides a persistent link to an object, such as a publication or a data set.
-Publishers assign a DOI when an article / book is published and made available electronically, for example.
+A digital object identifier (DOI) is a unique identifier which provides a persistent link that is used to identify an object, such as a publication or a dataset.
+Publishers often assign a DOI when an article or book is published and made available electronically.

 |ResearchGate||DOIs can be generated for eligible uploads.
 More information.|

 |LabArchives eNotebooks||If you use a LabArchives eNotebook to collect and record your research and you want to make it available to the public, then you can get a DOI for your eNotebook through the LabArchives system.
 More information.|